Ameobea/homepage/notes/content/posts/testing-tinygrad-model-export.md

 I was able to compile it with gcc and even run it by attaching a simple `main` function to the program which calls `net` with some dummy data.

-When I looked into the generated code, though, I was a bit dissapointed with what I saw.
+When I looked into the generated code, though, I was a bit disappointed with what I saw.
 For example, here's one of the functions that was generated for some kernel that I think is a fused matrix multiply + tanh activation for a layer:

 ```c
 void r_256_4_4_3_25(float* restrict data0, const float* restrict data1, const float* restrict data2, const float* restrict data3) {